Kalmat/PyMonCtl/README.md

 but take into account higher values will take longer to detect and notify changes; whilst lower values will consume more CPU.

+## Get notifications on changes

-It is also possible to define callbacks to be invoked in case the number of connected monitors or their properties change.
+When enabling the watchdog using `enableUpdate()`, it is possible to define callbacks to be invoked in case the number of connected monitors or their properties change.
 The information passed to the callbacks is:

-   - Names of the monitors which have changed (as a list of strings), as returned by getDisplay() method
+   - Names of the monitors which have changed (as a list of strings)
-   - All monitors info, as returned by getMonitors() function.
+   - All monitors info, as returned by getMonitors()

 To access monitors properties, use monitor name as dictionary key